 So, I kissed, lost my virginity, drank beer, got boyfriends, and the seeking of those extraordinary feelings began.
 Because I felt nothing.
 I didn’t feel anything real inside.
 What was supposed to make me want to scream and cry, make me excited, aroused and happy all felt like an act.
 And it was hard to stop when I started lying about multiple orgasms, the dream man and that I didn’t cry after one night stands.
 I came up with any and all possible excuses to why nothing felt right.
 But not even that girl, the one who kissed me around a street corner when I was on my way to meet my boyfriend made me think about why so many excuses were needed.

 Sometimes I’d like to change the way it was.
 Say that I knew but didn’t dare to tell anyone.
 It would somehow be easier to explain.
-I’ve seen therapists, and talked and talked and talked myself drained about why life just wasn’t enough.
+I’ve seen therapists and talked and talked and talked myself drained about why life just wasn’t enough.
 But it wasn’t until I admitted to one of my best friends that I think of furniture when I sleep with guys, and got the simple answer “maybe you shouldn’t sleep with guys” that it all came to me.
 Being gay was never an option.
 Because it was never presented as one.

 The active homophobia is easy to understand.
 It is raw, direct and dangerous.
-It is threat of rape, ridicule and abuse.
+It is the threat of rape, ridicule, and abuse.
 But the silent homophobia is like a virus.
-It spreads easily and unnoticeable with heteronormativity as its squire.
+It spreads easily and unnoticeably with heteronormativity as its squire.
 It tells a child that the love to her friend is sweet but that one day she will fall in love for real.
 It tells the teenager that her sexuality is there to satisfy men, no matter who she makes out with.
 It assumes that your girlfriend is only a friend.
 It says that all of it is just another way for you to get attention, because it’s “so fucking trendy” right now.
 But love is not fashion.
 It is space in the media, it is two girls kissing in a commercial, it is our representation, that makes more people understand and accept themselves.
 Because we are real and now, we are seen.

 This post was written by Martina Karpmyr.
 She is a music lover from Uppsala, Sweden, but is now based in Oslo.
 She enjoys cheap red wine, midnight walks, instant noodles and dark lipstick.
 Martina reads and writes poetry, takes selfies and dreams about becoming a Broadway superstar.
+She has the Swedish podcast “Vi vill ju bara bli kända”.

 Tags: 2017, International Women's Day